 Plot = LxW of plot – total square foot of all internal paths

 Space isn’t just about ground for growing, either.
 Consider your ability to irrigate and/or water your crops.
 How much water will you need, and do you have a source for that water?
 Where is your garden plot in relation to that water source?
-Also consider topographical considerations that may affect moisture conditions, such as ponds/creeks and sloped ground.
-Sloped ground drains water, while depressions in the ground will pool water.
+How will you get the water to your plants, even during bad weather?

-Oh, and remember sunshine.
+Oh, and again, remember sunshine.
 If you have limited sun exposure, make sure all heat-loving plants get most sun, preferably afternoon sun that’s the warmest sunlight during the warmest part of the day.

 Garden Planning Constraints: Climate